-But instead of handing them with piles of cash, Codegen gave them computers, a much needed resource for the team.
+But instead of handing them with piles of cash, Codegen gave them computers, a much-needed resource for the team.
 Despite their efforts, the team had a hard time building the game with Ravindu having the only usable laptop.
 “It came to a point Prabath couldn’t run the game engine since he only had a Core2Duo processor”, noted Ravindu.
 Additionally, a game in the scale of Extraction Valley meant that even Ravindu’s own gaming laptop didn’t have enough power.
 So Codegen’s support in providing the computers got things back on track for the gang.

 Reception was good

 Even at the Pre-Alpha stage, the game had a lot of good things going.
-For example, a lot of the users complemented on the FPS rate of the game.
+For example, a lot of the users complimented on the FPS rate of the game.
 The team noted that if there’s one feature they would highlight from the game, it’s the FPS rate.
-Another plus point is the AI feature of the game which would allow for anyone to play out the multiplayer mode even when there aren’t other players around.
+Another plus point is the AI feature of the game which would allow anyone to play out the multiplayer mode even when there aren’t other players around.

 But then again, as one would expect games can undergo a lot of changes during the testing phase.
-Quite a few users gave feedback on the game’s UX aspects of things, such as how right clicking to shoot wasn’t the way gamers how gamers are used to handling a shooting game.
+Quite a few users gave feedback on the game’s UX aspects of things, such as how right-clicking to shoot wasn’t the way gamers how gamers are used to handling a shooting game.

 It’s not about making a sell-ready product